 Figures

 Figure 1.
 The fishery selectivity for either time-invariant or time-varying selectivity for the historical/rebuilt and overfished periods.
-The standard error of 0.50 was applied annually about the size at maximum selectivity (c) and (d) and a standard error of 0.20 was applied for the width at maximum selectivity while the stock was estimated overfished (see Methot and Wetzel, 2013 for additional details on double normal selectivity).
+A standard error of 0.50 was applied annually about the size at maximum selectivityand a standard error of 0.20 was applied for the width at maximum selectivity while the stock was estimated overfished (c) and (d) (see Methot and Wetzel, 2013 for additional details on double normal selectivity).

 Figure 2.
 Summary of the data available for each of the data scenarios.
 Catches were known without error and were available across all data scenarios.